aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 ---
 Loans form an integral part of banking operations.
 However, not all the loans are promptly returned and hence it is important for a bank to closely monitor its loan applications.
 This project is an analysis of the German credit dataset from the UCI Machine Learning repository.
 The dataset contains  details of 1000 loan applicants with 21 attributes along with the classification as good or bad credit.

-In this project, the relationship between the credit risk and various attribues will be explored through basic statistical techniques, and presented through visualizations.
+In this project, the relationship between the credit risk and various attributes will be explored through basic statistical techniques and presented through visualizations.

 **Contents**
 1. Import data